Agriculture in Mexico: 20th century - Land reform and Green Revolution

 By the 1970s, agricultural production was unable to keep up with population growth leading to imports of basic staples.
 The Mexican government initiated programs in the 1970s and 80s to encourage family planning and the utilization of birth control, in order to reduce surging population growth.
 The peasant population had increased 59% in the period 1940–1960, with the number of work days in the fields going from 190 days in 1950 to 100 days in 1960.
 Overpopulation was a factor in internal migration as well as migration for work to the U.S.

 The rise of neoliberalism and the negotiation of NAFTA in the early 1990s pushed agriculture towards even more commercialized enterprises.
 The Mexican constitution was modified in 1992 to allow for leasing and selling of ejido land if the majority of members voted in favor.
 The goal of this was to allow ejidos to combine to form larger and more efficient farms, with money invested from private sources, but has resulted in most ejido land becoming privately held.

 These changes have had uneven effects on Mexican agriculture.
 Until the late 1990s, Mexico was a net exporter of agricultural products, but today it is a net importer, mostly from the United States.
 With the need to compete with imported grains and less direct support from the government, the agricultural sector entered a crisis.
 Mexican agricultural income has polarized with large commercial farms dominating the sector and at the other end small subsistence farming which still is the main source of income for many, especially in the south of the country.
 The former are able to take advantage of reduced trade barriers and exports, especially to the United States have increased.
 Former subsidies provided by the government was replaced by a program called Procampo, which gave direct cash payments to farmers growing corn, beans, wheat and other grains, allowing farmers to decide what to plant.

 Despite greater output, agriculture continues to decrease in percentage of Mexico’s GDP since 1990.
-The proportion of GDP of agriculture, forestry and fishing fell from eight percent of the nation’s GDP in 1990 5.4% of Mexico’s GDP in 2006, with a growth rate of only 1.6% during that time, far behind other sectors of the economy.
+The proportion of GDP of agriculture, forestry and fishing fell from 8% of the nation’s GDP in 1990 to 5.4% of Mexico’s GDP in 2006, with a growth rate of only 1.6% during that time, far behind other sectors of the economy.
 In 2010, the structure of the GDP and labor force showed agriculture, forestry, and fishing combined was valued at 3.8% of total value, employing 5,903,300 or 12.5% of the labor force.